MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 ProgId: Use policy or exit module's ProgId (registry subkey name)

-RegistryValueName: registry value name (use "Name\*" to prefix match)
+RegistryValueName: registry value name (use Name\* to prefix match)

 Value: new numeric, string or date registry value or filename.
-If a numeric value starts with "+" or "-", the bits specified in the new value are set or cleared in the existing registry value.
+If a numeric value starts with + or -, the bits specified in the new value are set or cleared in the existing registry value.

-If a string value starts with "+" or "-", and the existing value is a REG_MULTI_SZ value, the string is added to or removed from the existing registry value.
-To force creation of a REG_MULTI_SZ value, add a "\n" to the end of the string value.
+If a string value starts with + or -, and the existing value is a REG_MULTI_SZ value, the string is added to or removed from the existing registry value.
+To force creation of a REG_MULTI_SZ value, add a \n to the end of the string value.

-If the value starts with "\@", the rest of the value is the name of the file containing the hexadecimal text representation of a binary value.
+If the value starts with \@, the rest of the value is the name of the file containing the hexadecimal text representation of a binary value.
 If it does not refer to a valid file, it is instead parsed as [Date][+|-][dd:hh] -- an optional date plus or minus optional days and hours.
 If both are specified, use a plus sign (+) or minus sign (-) separator.
-Use "now+dd:hh" for a date relative to the current time.
+Use now+dd:hh for a date relative to the current time.

-Use "chain\ChainCacheResyncFiletime \@now" to effectively flush cached CRLs.
+Use chain\ChainCacheResyncfiletime \@now to effectively flush cached CRLs.

 [-f] [-user] [-GroupPolicy] [-config Machine\CAName]